Lara Fabian (1999 album): Album information

 Eagerly awaited in several cities throughout the world, Lara dealt with her growing popularity by frequently appearing abroad.
 Fans and critics questioned her promotional tactics, however, as she neglected the US market in favor of a European tour, where she had already solidified her popularity.
 In 2001, promotion of "Lara Fabian" slowed significantly and a third single was not released.
 Lara has been absent from the US music landscape since that time.

 There are many different international versions of this album.
 There is a version each for Canada, France, Japan, America, and South America.
 The albums vary greatly from each other because of different song tracks or cover artwork.

 The song "Till I Get Over You" was produced by the duo Louis Biancaniello and Sam Watters, who became the producer team behind the sound of the initial hits for American female singer Anastacia.
 One can see the similarities in sound and production between Lara's "Till I Get Over You" and Anastacia's "I'm Outta Love" on Anastacia's 2000 debut album "Not That Kind".

 The songs "Adagio" and "Broken Vow" were covered by Filipino singers, Mark Bautista and Sarah Geronimo.
 Also Josh Groban covered "Broken Vow" for his 2003 album "Closer", and Lebanese singer Majida El Roumi sang an Arabic cover of "Adagio", titled "Habibi", for her 2006 album "E'tazalt El Gharam".

-Kazakh singer, Dimash Kudaibergen (Kazakh: Дінмұхаммед Қанатұлы Құдайберген, Dinmuhammed Qanatuly Qudaıbergen), who also works now with Igor Krutoy, sang "Adagio" in his "wild card" entry performance in 2017 on the Chinese talent competition, I Am Singer, which catapulted him to world-wide notice, also performing it on the US show The World's Best (controversially withdrawing due to, against his contractual stipulations, being placed to compete against much younger performers, which is much against his Kazakh cultural tradition of always supporting and encouraging youth).
-In 2019, he and Lara performed together in a concerts with Igor Krutoy.
+Kazakh singer, Dimash Kudaibergen (Kazakh: Дінмұхаммед Қанатұлы Құдайберген, Dinmuhammed Qanatuly Qudaıbergen), who also works now with Igor Krutoy, sang "Adagio" in his "wild card" entry performance in 2017 on the Chinese talent competition Singer, which catapulted him to world-wide notice, also performing it on the US show The World's Best (controversially withdrawing due to, against his contractual stipulations, being placed to compete against much younger performers, which is much against his Kazakh cultural tradition of always supporting and encouraging youth).
+In 2019, he and Lara performed together in a concerts with Igor Krutoy and Dimash joined Lara to perform the song in London in 2025.

+"Adagio" has also been covered by Nightwish singer Floor Jansen, by Ancient Bards singer Sara Squadrani and by Il Divo.